-Hard-working, intelligent, and loyal—that’s a Blue Heeler in a nutshell.
-Historically, these dogs were bred to work on farms as herding dogs and these dogs still thrive when they have a job to do.
+The blue heeler, also called the Australian cattle dog, is a sturdy, medium-sized herding dog developed in Australia.
+Its dense double-coat consists of a thick undercoat and a short, weather-resistant overcoat.
+The blue heeler is known as hard-working, intelligent, and loyal to its owner.
+Historically, these dogs were bred to work on farms as herders, and they still thrive when they have a job to do.
 Their fierce loyalty makes them even better workers.
-Even if you don’t work on a farm, you can put them to work.
-They love figuring out puzzles and retrieving toys.
+Even if you don’t work on a farm, you can put them to work they love, such as figuring out puzzles and retrieving toys.

 Characteristics of the Blue Heeler

 Beyond having an unwavering work ethic, blue heelers become intensely devoted to their owners and dislike being separated from them, which is why they are known as "shadow dogs."
 This is an extremely active dog that will happily become your next running or hiking buddy.
 They can be affectionate with their family, although they are often cautious around strangers.
 If well socialized, they generally also get along well with other household dogs and dog-friendly cats.

 Interestingly, blue heeler puppies are born with white fur, but over their first few months of life, the coat turns blue or red, often with speckles or a mottled pattern.

 The blue heeler was bred to herd cattle by Australian settlers during the 19th century.
 The breed is largely credited for using its expertise to help ranchers efficiently expand the Australian beef industry.

 After many breedings and cross-breedings, ranchers developed a solid and strong canine who could handle Australia’s harsh climate.
 Dogs brought to Australia from England were bred with the native Australian dingo to create the ancestors of the blue heeler, or Australian cattle dog, that you know today.